pbyrne/patrickbyrne.net/about/index.markdown

 like to cook.
 I mainly use Macintosh computers, because I care about the quality of my tools.

-I've had a fairly varied carreer, winding through technical support, technical writing and editing, and managing the web stores for a [major software company](http://learningcompany.com/), then discovered my passion for designing and creating software for [a wonderful local search
+I've had a fairly varied career, winding through technical support, technical writing and editing, and managing the web stores for a [major software company](http://learningcompany.com/), then discovered my passion for designing and creating software for [a wonderful local search